UniversityOfPlymouthComputing/SoftwareEngineering/docs/level4/functions.md

 ```

 Most *compiled* languages have a similar mechanism.
 They do share the same lineage of course.

+### Simple Functions

+Let's first look at a simple example of a function.

 | Task | 501-function |
 | :--- | :--- |